SkoolieStays

 Skoolie Stays has several incredible vineyards within 5-10 miles of the site at Little Thakeham Farm.
 The majority are open year-round for visitors interested in tours and tastings, and there are often dining experiences too.

-Fine wine, fine food and fine company sounds like the perfect way to spend a day, so why not make your Skoolie Stay a full on Wine Tasting Break!
+Fine wine, fine food and fine company sounds like the perfect way to spend a day, so why not make your Skoolie Stay a full on Wine Tasting Break.

 The secret behind their success of Sussex’s wine is the terroir and climate. it is incredibly similar to the Champagne region and the vines thrive on the diverse mix of clay, sand and limestone.
 They also benefit from the relatively mild weather and low rainfall – the proximity to the sea means temperatures are kept even.
 No extremes.
 Grapes ripen slowly and absorb all those minerals to develop the most exceptional flavours.